Tylenol Side Effects

 "Drugwatch opened my eyes to the realities of big pharmacy.
 Having a family member with major depression and anxiety, I was looking for information on her medications.
 I found information that was very helpful, that her psychiatrist never told her."

-As of the latest data published on Dec.
-31, 2023, drug toxicity — having too much acetaminophen in a person’s system — and overdoses were two of the common serious acetaminophen and Tylenol side effects reported to the FDA Adverse Events Reporting System (FAERS) database.
+As of Mar.
+31, 2024, overdoses and drug toxicity were among the most common serious acetaminophen and Tylenol side effects reported to the FDA Adverse Events Reporting System (FAERS) database.

 Common Tylenol Side Effects